Friday, May 31, 2013

 Come, let us raise a joyful song,

-a shout of triumph to the rock of our salvation.
+a shout of triumph to

 Let us come into Your presence with thanksgiving,